External Data Components

 Using an external source will have impact on performance.
 Certain measures are taken to ensure acceptable performance of the Frontend API:

-• If the request (to the external data source) takes longer than 200ms to respond, we'll cancel the request and fall back to the default sorting.
+- If the request (to the external data source) takes longer than 200ms to respond, we'll cancel the request and fall back to the default sorting.
+This timeout duration can be changed under the settings tab of your component.

-• Our servers are located in Western Europe.
+- Our servers are located in West-Europe.
 It would be preferred to host the external data source in the same region to reduce latency and therefore reduce the impact on performance of the Frontend API.